waterbridge7/hongqiao/_pages/team.md

 author_profile: true
 ---

-UQ&ML team will focus on the research about machine learning (ML), uncertainty quantification (UQ) and AI for Science.
+The UQ&ML team focuses on research in machine learning (ML), uncertainty quantification (UQ), and AI for Science.

 ## Uncertainty quantification (UQ)